RheaAddepalli/3gpp-rag-system/README.md

     No, TS 38.331 does not define a timer named T999.

-This response correctly states that T999 is not defined in TS 38.331 and does not hallucinate a T999 timer.
+This response correctly states that T999 is not defined in TS 38.331 and does not hallucinate the existence of a T999 timer.

 The automated evaluator nevertheless classified Q035 as a failure.
 This was identified as an evaluation/benchmark-labeling mismatch rather than an incorrect technical answer.

 The raw automated evaluation result is retained for transparency.

 ---

 ## Evaluation Metrics

 ### Recall@K